dwwatson1/kickstarter-analysis/README.md

 ### Analysis of Outcomes Based on Goals
 #### Overview

-The second analysis was to determine if fundraising goals impacted the outcome of the Kickstarter campaign.
+The second analysis was to determine if fundraising goals impacted the outcome of the Kickstarter campaigns with the subcategory **plays**.

 #### Process